 NOTE 7: The details of the enhancements will be concluded by RAN WG3.

-- The AMF shall be enhanced to support Services which are used by an AIoTF for Ambient IoT Operations.
-New SBI based services on the AMF (to be used by the AIoTF) are introduced in 5GC.
+- The AMF shall be enhanced to support Services which are used by an AIOTF for Ambient IoT Operations.
+New SBI based services on the AMF (to be used by the AIOTF) are introduced in 5GC.

-- The AMF passes information between BS Readers (e.g. operation requests and responses) and the AIOTF.
+- The AMF passes information between AIoT RAN (e.g. operation requests and responses) and the AIOTF.

 Editor's note: The AMF enhancements are FFS.